 One of the best strategies to test for understanding is to have your children repeat back to you what they have learned about a subject.
 When we talk about reading for understanding we often practice narration, which is simply having the child tell us in their own words what they read or heard.

-Why not take this a step further and add in some fun by having your children create a video to demonstrate what they have learned about a specific event in Early American History.
-With technology available through a digital camera, cell phone or computer your children will most likely have the tools they need to complete this project.
-Some options might include:
+Why not take this a step further and add in some fun by having your children create a video to demonstrate what they have learned about a specific event in early American history?
+With technology available through a digital camera, cell phone or computer, your children will most likely have the tools they need to complete this project.

 Live Action Video – Children can act out a scene from American history such as the signing of the Declaration of Independence or recite a famous speech such as Patrick Henry’s “Give Me Liberty or Give Me Death” and record their performance (the video setting on a digital camera will work for this).
 We have used iMovie on our iPad to easily create and edit this type of project.

-We hope your family has fun blending history lessons and technology!
+Hopefully, you and your middle schooler have fun blending history lessons and technology.